jamesryan83/Cuizine-king/CODE.md

 Be careful with naming things.
 Id's should be very specific especially on bigger pages

+Don't use default parameters in sql store procedure inputs.
+Mssql seems to provide default values that override them

 Any images used for testing should be funny